JOSIAHTHEPROGRAMMER/JOSIAHTHEPROGRAMMER/README.md

 ---

-⭐️ *“If life gives you a test, smile in defiance and say We Go Pass, it's a lie that eventually becomes true.”*
+⭐️ *“If life gives you a test, smile in defiance and say We Go Pass.
+It's a lie that eventually becomes true.”*